SammyKrosoft/SammyKrosoft.github.io/_posts/2020-03-07-Searching-AD-using-powershell-adsisearcher-Finding-Exchange-Servers.md

 - Using a variable to connect to the AD forest's Configuration partition ```$RootADConfigPartition = ([ADSI]'LDAP://RootDSE').ConfigurationNamingContext```
 - Using another variable, create the **ADSISearcher** base object ```$ADConnection = [ADSISearcher]""``` which root is by default the current domain, will be the AD forest's Configuration partition, loaded on the first variable mentionned above ```$ADConnection.SearchRoot = "LDAP://$RootADConfigPartition"```
-- Then use your filter, aka what do you want to search ... can be computers with certain names, or computers of certain type, like Exchange server in this example ```objectCategory=CN=MS-Exch-Exchange-Server,CN=Schema,$RootADConfigPartition```
+- Then use your filter, aka what do you want to search ... can be computers with certain names, or computers of certain type, like Exchange server in this example ```objectClass=MSExchExchangeServer```

 ## Repository Link